 What a sense of doom actually means

-The feeling of being alone in this experience is itself part of the experience.
-People who carry a persistent sense that something bad is coming rarely announce it publicly.
-The result is a kind of collective silence around something that is, statistically, extremely common.
+The feeling of being alone with this is itself part of the experience.
+People who carry a persistent sense that something is wrong rarely talk about it openly.
+What feels isolating and unusual is often quietly shared.

 Sense of doom versus sense of impending doom: the key difference